durandaltheta/sthread/README.md

 ### Use Functors to Abstract Message Passing Details
-One useful advanced design pattern for functors is that we can abstract all of the operation details for message passing into the functor API, freeing the user from having to interact directly with the thread details.
+One useful advanced design pattern is abstracting all of the operation details for message passing into some API, freeing the user from having to interact directly with the thread details.

 #### Example 5:
 ```